Home >

 The Syringe Method

-The syringe method has the advantages of speed plus precision regarding the amount
+The syringe method has the advantages of speed plus precision regarding

-concurrent heart condition where you need to be extremely cautious.
-The main disadvantage of this method is that it can be
+a concurrent heart condition where you need to be extremely cautious.
+The

-If you are in the UK, if you are offered sub-Qs
+If you are in the UK, if you are offered sub-Qs at all

-offered this method of administration.
-However, some vets will ask you to
+this method of administration.

-give only 10ml of fluid in one spot, then 10ml in another etc., sticking the
+spot, then 10ml in another etc., sticking the cat anew each time.
+This is

-sticks, see how we did it below and ask about doing it this way.
+did it below and ask about doing it this way.

 should not be a problem for a 10lb cat.